OBOFoundry/OBOFoundry.github.io/docs/StandardizationGuidelines.md

 ### Content

 - Discourage BFO shadow classes [#1539](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1539)
-- Ignoring NCIT (no issue, but has come up that NCIT is not well-formed enough to be a concern re: things like overlap)
+- (ACCEPTED?)
+Ignoring NCIT (no issue, but has come up that NCIT is not well-formed enough to be a concern re: things like overlap)
 - Term adoption [#2330](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2330) and [#2324](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2324)
 - Standardized xref prefixes in ontologies [#525](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/525)
 - Referring to taxa not in NCBITaxon [#434](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/434)

 ### Releases

-- Every ontology SHOULD provide a base
+- (ACCEPTED?
+Also check what should be the 'official' release.
+Reasoned?)
+Every ontology SHOULD provide a base
-- Every ontology primary release MUST be consistent and coherent
+- (ACCEPTED?)
+Every ontology primary release MUST be consistent and coherent

 ### Social